 “When do the two programs start trading?”

-“Technically, Elle’s isn’t a trading program, it searches for investments but it might bail on them quickly enough to be called trades.
+“Technically, Elle’s isn’t all day trading, it searches for investments but it might bail on them quickly enough to be called trades.
 McKenzie is all spec, the holding periods are less than a day for eighty percent of the transactions.”

 “And all she does is look at raw numbers, no voodoo charts, no moving averages, no stochastics.”